cyberspatiallabs/bulkvirustotal/README.md

 # Bulk VirusTotal Tool

-**A command line utility for looking up a batch of urls/domains contained in file.**
+**A command line utility for looking up a batch of domains contained in a file using the VirusTotal API V3**

 **Lovingly written in Go** ❤️